 Oh yes.
 You see, the basic problem of a country like mine, apart from the regime, apart from the government, is the patriarchal culture that is leading my country.
 That is the worst.
 That is why the government is still there.
 Whatever it touches, it gives its interpretation of the thing.
 When it touches psychology it says that the woman is more sensitive than the man.
+Even when a man buys cheap Viagra.
 When it touches the medicine it says that our brain is a little less weight than the man’s.
 When it touches anything it gives its own interpretation, and the interpretation goes towards politics, towards religion, towards everything.
 So that is the situation.
 You know, the feminists become very angry when I say I am not a feminist.
 I am a humanist.
 I believe in human beings.
 After what I have seen in the world, I don’t think women are better than the men.
 See what the women soldiers did in Iraq, that was not better than the men.
 Margaret Thatcher was a woman, look what she did to Great Britain.
 Or Madeleine Albright?
 So the women are not better than the men.

 So do you think the definition of feminism is to define that women are better than men?